Learning Outcomes

 Annual Exemption

-Key Term: annual exemption An exemption allowing an individual to make gifts up to £3,000 per tax year free of IHT.
-Unused exemption can be carried forward one year.
+An exemption allowing an individual to make gifts up to £3,000 per tax year free of IHT.
+Unused exemption can be carried forward one year (current year’s must be used first).

 Small Gifts Exemption

-Key Term: small gifts exemption An exemption allowing unlimited gifts of up to £250 per recipient per tax year, provided no other exemption is used for that recipient.
+An exemption allowing unlimited gifts of up to £250 per recipient per tax year, provided no other exemption is used for that recipient in the same tax year.

 Normal Expenditure Out of Income

 Regular gifts that form part of the donor’s normal expenditure and are made out of income (not capital) are exempt, provided the donor is left with enough income to maintain their usual standard of living.
+The tests are cumulative:

-Key Term: normal expenditure out of income exemption An exemption for regular gifts made out of income, provided they do not reduce the donor’s standard of living.
+An exemption for regular gifts made out of income, provided they form part of normal expenditure and do not reduce the donor’s standard of living.

 Gifts in Consideration of Marriage or Civil Partnership